ray-project/ray/doc/source/ray-job-submission/overview.rst

 ------------

 We provide three APIs for Job submission: SDK, CLI and HTTP.
 Both SDK and CLI uses the same HTTP endpoints under the hood, where SDK provides programmatic submission and CLI facilitates command line development.

+**Key inputs to Job submission**

+- **Entrypoint**: Shell command to execute once your code is unpackaged with runtime environment configured
+    - Typically :code:`python your_script.py`, can also be any shell script such as :code:`echo hello`.
+- **Runtime Environment**:
+    - :code:`working_dir` as local directory: It will be automatically zipped and uploaded to the target Ray cluster, then unpacked to where your submitted application runs.
+    - :code:`working_dir` as remote URIs, such as S3, Git or others: It will be downloaded and unpacked to where your submitted application runs.
+For details, see :ref:`Runtime Environments<runtime-environments>`.

 Ray Job SDK
 ------------